 Bourbon & Baker, 312 Poyntz Avenue, Manhattan

-Another Junction City favorite is JC’s BBQ & Grill.
+A Junction City favorite eatery is JC’s BBQ & Grill.
 JC’s menu has classic barbecue dishes, including savory ribs, wings, brisket, and chopped pork.
 The restaurant’s decor is fun, and the kids will especially love the menu and vibe.
 Add side dishes like baked beans, cheesy corn, stadium fries, or coleslaw to complete your perfect meal.
 You may need a parking lot nap after all of the food, but you’ll leave full and happy.

 JC’s BBQ & Grill, 812 E Chestnut Street, Junction City